Ultimate List of Christmas Activities in Dallas Fort Worth [2023]

 CLEBURNE, TX – There are many Christmas Activities to enjoy at Christmas at Mainstay Farm Park, including a Christmas Haymarket, choose and cut your own Christmas trees, haymarket, big time climb & play, Texas tubin’ hill slide, Texas big wheel, coaster, hayrides, mazes and quite a lot more!

-The Christmas at the Mainstay Farm Park opens on November 24th and continues through the months of November and December on Saturdays and Sundays, with some special occasion openings on Fridays.
+The Christmas at the Mainstay Farm Park opens on November 29th and continues through the weekend before Christmas, open on Saturdays and Sundays, with some special occasion openings on Fridays.
 See their website for days, hours, and ticket sales starting at $17.95.
 Christmas at the Mainstay Farm Park does offer season passes and flash sales throughout the holiday season.

 5. YesterLand Farm Christmas Carnival

 CANTON, TX – From Christmas light decor to corn maze, wagon rides, amazement rides, farm attractions and more, you will not find a lack of Christmas activities at the YesterLand Farm Christmas Carnival.
-New to 2023, they are even offering a new Snow Play area!
+They are even offering a Snow Play area and Christmas Light Experience!
 Don’t forget to browse their selection of pre-cut trees and say hi to Santa while you are there!

 6. Fort Worth Botanic Gardens Lightscape

-Lightscape in Fort Worth Botanic Gardenas runs from November 17th through January 1st on select nights only (primarily Friday, Saturday, and Sunday with some exceptions).
-Tickets start at $28 for non members, $18 for kids.
+Lightscape in Fort Worth Botanic Gardenas runs from November 22nd through January 5th on select nights only (primarily Friday, Saturday, and Sunday with some exceptions).
+Santa will be there on select nights.
+Tickets start at $18 for non members, $12 for kids.
 Visit their site for more ticketing information, details on dates and times, and to reserve your discounted parking pass.

 7. Lone Star Christmas & Ice! at Gaylord Texan

 GRAPEVINE, TX – Visit Lone Star Christmas at Gaylord Texan where you can enjoy 2 million sparkling lights, over 15,000 ornaments, and hundreds of Christmas trees all across their indoor atrium.
-For a truly unique experience, stop by their signature winter land sculpture exhibit, ICE!, featuring over 2 million pounds of colorful ice carved to tell the story of How the Grinch Stole Christmas.
+For a truly unique experience, stop by their signature winter land sculpture exhibit, ICE!, featuring over 2 million pounds of colorful ice carved to tell the story of Rudolph the Red Nosed Reindeer.
 Don’t forget to take a ride down their slides, which are also made entirely of ice, or visit their 6,000 square ft ice rink.
 Honestly, the list of things to do for Christmas at the Gaylord is not a short one.
 Add snow tubing, gingerbread decorating, visiting with Santa, Elf Training, and quite a bit more to all the Christmas activities you can enjoy there.

 8. Snowday & Santaland